cudeso/zsazsa/README.md

 **Stakeholder management** stores who consumes CTI output, with role, organisation, contact details, TLP clearance, per-product subscription modes, and notification channel preferences.
 Each stakeholder can be assigned one or more named notification channels (configured under Settings), so products are pushed to the channels that stakeholder is monitored on.
 The detail view also shows what the stakeholder owns and what products are linked to their requirements.

 **Requirement management** supports both PIRs and GIRs with full lifecycle editing.
 Records include decision context, priority, status, scope, delivery settings and owner fields.
 Scope fields are synchronised with focus points, and galaxy-backed categories can be synced directly from MISP cluster values.
+PIRs, GIRs and RFIs share the same triage flow, handled inline on the list or detail page.
+A submitted requirement is first acknowledged, then approved, deferred, rejected or merged, with a short checklist and the decision reason recorded as you go.

 Focus points are first-class data.
 They can be added, removed, synchronised and previewed against recent scraper events, while organisation-wide AI focus points are configured centrally in Settings under the Products tab.

 **RFI workflow** is implemented end to end, from intake to closure.
-RFIs include SLA-aware due dates, owner assignment, links to PIR or GIR, response capture and feedback tracking.
+RFIs include SLA-aware due dates, owner assignment, links to PIR or GIR, response capture with an estimative-language confidence level, file attachments, analyst notes, and feedback tracking.
+They can be exported as Markdown from the list.

 **Data collection** pages provide a local cached view of events from the scraper MISP and optional additional MISP servers.
 Analysts can browse events and reports, view details, trigger cache refresh, and generate an LLM summary report directly back into MISP.
 Events can be flagged for follow-up.
 Manual collection entries can be created directly from the UI for intelligence gathered from sources that are not auto-collected (newsletters, partner portals and similar).
 Each manual entry supports a Markdown description with live preview, scope fields (geography, sectors, threat actors, threat types), external references, file attachments, and direct links to create a Flash Intel Alert or VEA from that entry as a source event.

 **Product** pages provide a searchable catalogue of published outputs tagged as CTI products.
 Analysts can filter by product type and linked PIR, inspect event reports and store feedback as report entries.
+Each feedback entry records who gave it, the rating, and when.
+The flash intel, vulnerability advisory and threat actor profile lists also let you preview a product inline and open a feedback dialog straight from the row.

 **Flash Intel Alert** supports manual drafting, review queue handling, approval and publishing.
 Drafts can be seeded from one or more source events.
 Source event accordions in the wizard show reports with rendered Markdown, attributes with one-click append to the observed facts table, and object attributes.
 Observed facts and exploitation indicators added via the source-event buttons are formatted as Markdown tables.
 Recommended immediate and near-term actions can be configured as organisation-wide presets and are shown as one-click insert buttons.
 Context tags from source events can be selected and carried into the product.
 Publishing can notify Mattermost and email.